it-projects-llc/tg-addons/tg_website_event/README.rst

 * Removes social links from registration page on website

-* Adds "Visible on current website" field in the event tree view
+* Adds "Visible on current website" field in the event tree view and make it editable from this view directly

 Credits
 =======